Naruno/Naruno/docs/systems/api.md

 ---

 # Accessing to The API
-In normal usage (api.py) the default host is 0.0.0.0 and port is 8000.
+In normal usage (api.py) the default host is 0.0.0.0 and port is2000.

 In auto_builders based instalation the host is 0.0.0.0 and port is increase by node number.
 For example:
-- 1st node port is 8000
+- 1st node port is2000
-- 2nd node port is 8010
+- 2nd node port is2100
-- 3rd node port is 8020
+- 3rd node port is2200

 # API Referance